thomasvrussell/snail/README.rst

 Quick start guide
 -----------

-We prepared several notebooks as a quick tutorial of our package.
+We prepared several jupyter notebooks as quick tutorials of our package.

 [this subsubtext](snlstm/notebooks/1-Access_to_Archival_ObservationData.ipynb)